Managing Weeds With a Light Touch (Part 1 of 2)

 The answer is quite simple.
 In order to minimize weeds in the first place or to prevent their return, any tactic used to remove weeds must be combined with an action designed to modify the soil habitat so it becomes unfavorable for future weed growth.
-It is this element of habitat modification that is missing from conventional weed control trategies, particularly those that rely on herbicides.
+It is this element of habitat modification that is missing from conventional weed control strategies, particularly those that rely on herbicides.

-Read Managing Weeds with a Light Touch (Part 2 of 2) .
-Part 2 of this article focuses on ways to use Integrated Weed Management methods to modify the habitat of the vegetable garden to exclude excessive weeds.
+Read Managing Weeds With a Light Touch (Part 2 of 2).
+Part 2 of this article focuses on ways to use integrated weed management methods to modify the habitat of the vegetable garden to exclude excessive weeds.

 For a more detailed look at weeds, see the Bio-Integral Resource Center’s pamphlet Non-Toxic Weed Control.